onshop/rockpaperscissors/README.md

 ### Thoughts

-1. If I was setting a minimum stake (so that the fee covers gas, would that be determined on the front end?)
-2. I was considering that perhaps the contract owner should be able to flexibly set a minimum stake and the fee percentage with setter functions.
+1. I was considering that perhaps the contract owner should be able to flexibly set a minimum stake and the fee percentage with setter functions.